Multilevel Monte Carlo Variational Inference: Multilevel Monte Carlo Variational Inference (MLMCVI)

 \subsection{Key Idea of MLMCVI}

-The key idea of MLMCVI is to construct a low-variance gradient estimator by using \emph{the information we get as the optimization proceeds} by ``recycling'' the parameter and gradient from the past.
-Equation \eqref{eq:RG} implies that a reparameterized gradient can be applied in the MLMC framework because the expectation always depends on a fixed distribution $p(\epsilon)$, and the linearity of the expectation is available.
-Moreover, another idea of MLMCVI is that it regards the level ``$l$'' as the number of iterations ``$t$.''
-Thus, applying these ideas, we can ``recycle'' the parameter and the gradient in the past.
-When we set,
+The key idea of MLMCVI is to construct a low-variance gradient estimator by recycling past parameters and gradients that are \emph{information obtained as the optimization proceeds.} The equation in \ref{eq:RG_free} implies that the MLMC method is applicable to the reparameterized gradient since the expectation always depends on a fixed distribution $p(\epsilon)$, and linearity of expectation is available.
+Another important idea of MLMCVI is to consider the number of levels as the number of iterations $t$ in the optimization process.
+By applying these ideas, we can ``recycle'' previous parameters and {old gradient estimates.} When we set